wallarm/product-documentation/docs/latest/updating-migrating/what-is-new.md

     [Details on the **libdetection** library →](../about-wallarm-waf/protecting-against-attacks.md#library-libdetection)

-## Changes available when updating Wallarm node of version 3.0
+## Changes available when upgrading Wallarm node of version 3.0

 ### Breaking change